 - Also be aware, when booking a hotel reservation in France CHECK the fine print regarding breakfasts (it may even be a Bed and Breakfast) breakfast may be AVAILABLE but NOT included in the price of your room.
 One time I was charged €18/person for our breakfast I thought was included in my stay – this can be verified with one simple email

-One thing I keep in mind while traveling around Europe as well is “going with the flow.”
+One thing I keep in mind while traveling around Europe as well is to plan to “go with the flow.”
 Most of the time you won’t be spending “gobs” amount of time in your apartment so don’t get caught up with not having incredibleness every time.
-Of course, if it is a special occasion or special destination spend a little more time reviewing before booking.
+Of course, if it is a special occasion or special travel destination spend a little more time reviewing before booking.
 But if it is a quick weekend trip, I tell myself I’ll survive.
 After all, I’m in Athens, Berlin, Paris, I’ll be home by Sunday, right?

 What to do?
 What to see?
 Where to eat?